-- Assign a "0%" demand factor for fire pump loads in demand calculations. - Size the service conductors (continuous current rating) in accordance with Annex B (Neher-McGrath method) of NFPA 70.
-Provide a minimum design ampacity rating larger than the ampacity rating of the main overcurrent protective device.

-- Design the incoming service, including spare conduit to fully unload the maximum rating of the service equipment (i.e. 1200 amperes for 1200 ampere rated equipment protected with 1000 ampere device). - Design main service equipment to provide a minimum of approximately 15% combination of spare devices/space to accommodate future work.
+- Assign a "0%" demand factor for fire pump loads in demand calculations. - Design underground service entrance distribution using commerciallyavailable thermal analysis software based on Neher-McGrath or finite element methods.
+Assume a load factor of 100%. - Size the service entrance conductors for a continuous load current not less than the ampacity of the main bus in the service entrance equipment.
+For example, provide conductors sized for 1200 amperes with 1200 ampere rated equipment which is protected with a 1000 ampere device.
+Listed conductor size adapters are acceptable.
+Design main service equipment to provide a minimum of approximately 15% combination of spare devices/space to accommodate future work.
 Include this 15% spare capacity in the demand load calculations for future or anticipated load growth.